adamszewe/hackathons/README.md

 # <description is coming soon>

+After a long time I gathered all the photos and thoughts..

 This is a list of all the hackathons to which I participated till  now.

 Each  description follows this format: